zbw/pm20_web/category/subject/i/145378/about.en.md

-## Countries-subject archives
+## Countries-subject archives folders

 In total 3 folders, 21 documents - folders incomplete.
-For material not published as folders, please check the [digitized micro-films](/film/h1_sh.de.html) (in German).
+Further material on digitized microfilm [see below](#filmsections).

 _For direct access to the documents, click the "(xy documents)" link, for folder information use the "(folder)" link._